 Fund Raising Events

 Each year we host three major fundraising events.
 These events not only raise about $100,000 per year but they are also wonderful community-building opportunities.

-Although the event is called “Run-the-Race”, what actually happens is an event where students collect sponsors to support the number of kilometres they walk or bike on the rail trail that runs behind our school property.
+Although the event is called “BCS Bike-a-thon”, what actually happens is an event where students collect sponsors to support the number of kilometres they walk or bike on the rail trail that runs behind our school property.
 This event occurs on a Friday afternoon in the latter half of September.

 Parents may bring their child(ren)’s bike(s) to school on Thursday evening or Friday morning in preparation for the Friday afternoon and are invited to ride along with their child(ren).
 After the walking and biking are completed, students return to the school where they are joined by their parents for an evening of fellowship.
 A bar-b-que meal is provided as well as activities for the children, such as a bouncy castle.